seanTsmith/field-service/README.md

 TO DO
 ===
+- deletes with warning
+- Add to Utility Locate "Mark Ref # Done" button
+- rebuild site
+- fix data

 TO DO LATER
 ===
-- Add to Utility Locate "Mark Ref # Done" button
 - fix customers with spaces in front of name and blanks and dups
 - Weird thing where panels move
 - Set up users and admin attribute for things like delete
 - Call invoice Work Order if no invoice number
+- attributes hidden for View Edit Search List
+- review code for var module = {};

 FOR DATA CONVERT
 ===